aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/workbook/calculate-all-formulas-in-a-workbook/_index.md

 This REST API calculates **all formulas** in an Excel workbook.

-**Prerequisites:** Before calling this endpoint, ensure you have a valid JWT authentication token, your Aspose.Cells Cloud client ID and secret, and that the target workbook is uploaded to the designated storage location.
+**Prerequisites:** Before calling this endpoint, ensure you have:
+- A valid JWT authentication token.
+(See the [Authentication Guide](/authentication/).)
+- Your Aspose.Cells Cloud client ID and secret.
+- The target workbook uploaded to the designated storage location.
+(Refer to the [Storage Setup](/storage/).)

 ## REST API